Nikhith-Vanama/Enhanced-Software-Defect-Prediction-using-Ensemble-Learning-by-Adaptive-Variable-Sparrow-Search/README.md

 # Ensemble Learning Model (ELM)

 > Ensemble learning combines multiple base classifiers into a single strong model.
-> It reduces overfitting by aggregating diverse predictions from weak learners.Techniques like bagging, boosting, or stacking are commonly used.
+> It reduces overfitting by aggregating diverse predictions from weak learners.
+> Techniques like bagging, boosting, or stacking are commonly used.
 In defect prediction, ensemble learning improves classification stability.
 It ensures higher accuracy compared to single classifiers.